COMP122/comp122-s23/format-encodings/notes_03_01.md

 ## Questions from Last Lecture/Lab, etc.:
    * M/W @ 9:00 am:
-     - 21-expression:  use \n or nl to represent 0x0a, don't go to the next lie
+     - 21-expression:  use \n or nl to represent 0x0a, don't go to the next line
    * M/W @ 2:00 pm:
+     - $13
+     - 0x versus binary string
+     - number of bits in the encoding of "blah"  where 2^n = blah
    * T/R @ 9:00 am:
+     -
    * T/R @ 2:00 pm:
+     -

 ## Review from Last-time:
    - Unpacking the payload

 ---
 # Today's Material